Obama plans outdoor 60th birthday bash on Martha’s Vineyard amid nationwide delta variant surge

 The birthday party comes shortly after Massachusetts tweaked its face-covering guidelines for indoor settings per federal recommendations and after a Centers for Disease Control and Prevention study showed that three-quarters of people infected during a coronavirus outbreak in Provincetown, Mass., charged by the delta variant were fully vaccinated.

-A person on the island, who was not named, told Axios that all guests have been asked to be vaccinated and that there will be an on-site coronavirus coordinator to ensure safety protocols are followed.
-Guests will also be asked to be tested for the virus, though how they will provide proof of their status remains unclear, the outlet reported.
+A person on the island, who was not named, told Axios that all of Obama’s guests have been asked to be vaccinated and that there will be an on-site coronavirus coordinator to ensure that safety protocols are followed.
+Guests will also be asked to be tested for the virus, although how they will provide proof of their status remains unclear, the outlet reported.

-The office of Barack and Michelle Obama didn’t immediately respond to a request for comment.
+The office of Barack and Michelle Obama did not immediately respond to a request for comment.

-President Biden, who was Obama’s vice president, will not be attending the soiree, where A-list celebrity friends are expected to be present on the nearly 30-acre oceanside estate, a White House spokesperson told Axios.
+President Biden, who was Obama’s vice president, will not be attending the soiree, where A-list celebrity friends are expected to gather at the nearly 30-acre oceanside estate, a White House spokesperson told Axios.

-“He looks forward to catching up with former president Obama soon and properly welcoming him into the over-sixty club,” the spokesperson said.
+“He looks forward to catching up with former president Obama soon and properly welcoming him into the over-60 club,” the spokesperson said.

-The Obamas have been vocal advocates about following public health protocols and stressing the importance of vaccination.
+The Obamas have been vocal advocates of following public health protocols and stressing the importance of vaccination.

-“We all want to be with or family and friends again, and the best was to make that happen is by getting the vaccine as soon it’s available to you,” the former first lady said in April.
+“We all want to be with our family and friends again, and the best ways to make that happen is by getting the vaccine as soon it’s available to you,” the former first lady said in April.

 Last week, the 44th president, a Democrat, tweeted about how the coronavirus has become more contagious, emphasizing the need for more people to become inoculated.